alecmev/dual-serial/README.md

-Put a virtual environment into .venv to run/build this.
+Put a virtual environment into ./.venv
+Install pyserial with pip
-Put PyInstaller into pyinstaller to build this.
+Put PyInstaller into ./pyinstaller